en_USEnglish

 PageRank

 PageRank is one of Google's oldest and best-known search algorithms.
-It was originally developed by Google founders Larry Page and Sergey Brin.
-PageRank evaluates the relevance of a web page according to the number of inbound and outbound links it receives.
-The more links a page receives from reputable websites, the higher its ranking.
+It was originally developed by Larry Page and Sergey Brin, the founders of Google.
+PageRank evaluates the relevance of a web page based on the number of inbound and outbound links it receives.
+The more links a page has from reputable websites, the higher its ranking will be.

 Panda

-The Panda algorithm was introduced in 2011 with the aim of penalizing low-quality websites and favoring high-quality websites with relevant content.
-Panda evaluates the quality of a website taking into account factors such as the amount of duplicate content, excessive advertising and the relevance of the content to the search query.
+The Panda algorithm was introduced in 2011 with the aim of penalizing low-quality websites and favoring high-quality, relevant content.
+Panda evaluates a website's quality by considering factors such as the amount of duplicate content, excessive advertising, and the content's relevance to the search query.

 Penguin

-Penguin is another Google search algorithm introduced to combat spam and abusive SEO techniques.
-Penguin evaluates the quality of inbound links to a website and penalizes sites that use unnatural link-building practices, such as buying links or creating links from low-quality sites.
+Penguin is another Google search algorithm that was introduced to combat spam and abusive SEO techniques.
+Penguin evaluates the quality of inbound links to a website and penalizes sites that use unnatural link building practices, such as buying links or building links from low-quality sites.

 Hummingbird

 Hummingbird is a Google search algorithm that was introduced in 2013 to better understand the intent behind a search query and provide more accurate and relevant results.
-Hummingbird takes into account the context and meaning of words in a search query, rather than simply searching for specific keywords.
+Hummingbird considers the context and meaning of words in a search query, rather than simply search for keywords specific.

 Pigeon

 Pigeon is another Google search algorithm that aims to provide more relevant and local search results.
-Pigeon takes into account the user's location when presenting search results, and gives priority to local businesses in search results.
+Pigeon takes the user's location into account when presenting search results and prioritizes local businesses in search results.

 Mobile-friendly

 The Mobile-friendly algorithm, also known as Mobilegeddon, was introduced in 2015 to favor mobile-friendly websites in mobile search results.
-This means that websites that aren't optimized for mobile devices can see their rankings drop in mobile search results.
+This means that websites that are not optimized for mobile devices may see their rankings decrease in mobile search results.

 RankBrain

-RankBrain is Google's machine-learning algorithm that helps interpret and understand search queries.
+RankBrain is a machine learning algorithm from Google that helps interpret and understand search queries.
 It uses artificial intelligence to provide more relevant search results by taking into account the context and meaning of the words in a search query.

 Possum

-Possum is a Google search algorithm that was introduced in 2016 to offer search results that are more tailored to the user's geolocation.
-Possum takes into account the user's physical proximity to the business searched for, and prioritizes local businesses in search results.
+Possum is a Google search algorithm introduced in 2016 to deliver search results more tailored to the user's location.
+Possum takes into account the user's physical proximity to the business being searched for and prioritizes local businesses in search results.

 Fred

-Fred is another Google search algorithm designed to penalize websites that violate Google's quality guidelines.
-Fred specifically targets websites displaying low-quality content, excessive advertising and irrelevant sponsored links.
+Fred is another Google search algorithm that aims to penalize websites that violate Google's quality guidelines.
+Fred specifically targets websites that display low-quality content, excessive advertising, and irrelevant sponsored links.

 BERT

-BERT, an acronym for Bidirectional Encoder Representations from Transformers, is a machine learning algorithm from Google that was introduced in 2019 to improve understanding of the natural language in searches.
-BERT enables Google to better understand the context and meaning of words in a search query.
-This helps provide more accurate and relevant search results.
+BERT, short for Bidirectional Encoder Representations from Transformers, is a machine learning algorithm from Google that was introduced in 2019 to improve natural language understanding in searches.
+BERT allows Google to better understand the context and meaning of words in a search query.
+This helps deliver more accurate and relevant search results.

 Other Google algorithms